gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-scene-graph.md

 Title: WebGL - Scene Graph
+Description: What a scene graph is want what it's used for

 This article is a continuation of [previous WebGL articles](webgl-fundamentals.html).
 The previous article was about [drawing multiple things](webgl-drawing-multiple-things.html).